Automattic/jetpack/packages/status/README.md

 $is_development_mode = $status->is_development_mode();
 ```

-Find out whether this is a system with a multiple networks:
+Find out whether this is a system with multiple networks:

 ```php
 use Automattic\Jetpack\Status;